TypeFox/monaco-languageclient/docs/advanced-usage/classic-mode.md

 # Classic Mode

-Classic Mode provides a streamlined language server integration using the Monaco Editor with a simplified VS Code service configuration.
-While still built on the VS Code API wrapper foundation, it offers reduced complexity and focuses on core language server features without advanced IDE capabilities.
+Classic Mode provides a streamlined language server integration using the Monaco Editor with a simplified VSCode service configuration.
+While still built on the VSCode API wrapper foundation, it offers reduced complexity and focuses on core language server features without advanced IDE capabilities.

 ## When to Use Classic Mode

 Choose Classic Mode when you need:

 - **Simplified setup** with fewer service dependencies
 - **Core language features** (completions, diagnostics, hover) without advanced IDE features
 - **Monarch syntax highlighting** instead of TextMate semantic highlighting